claudaff/generative-ai-mapmaking/README.md

 Therefore:

-- target is a folder containing raster map tiles (in .png format) of size 512 x 512 pixels.
+- _target_ is a folder containing raster map tiles (in .png format) of size 512 x 512 pixels.
-- source is a folder containing the corresponding vector data in the form of vector map images (in .png format) of size 512 x 512 pixels.
+- _source_ is a folder containing the corresponding vector data in the form of vector map images (in .png format) of size 512 x 512 pixels.
 This folder thus contains the input conditioning images with which Stable Diffusion will be controlled.
-- prompt is a .json file linking each image from target and source to a text prompt.
+- _prompt_ is a .json file linking each image from target and source to a text prompt.

-The contents of target, source and prompt.json should look as follows:
+The contents of _target_, _source_ and _prompt.json_ should look as follows:

 <img width="1137" height="202" alt="Dataset_Overview" src="https://github.com/user-attachments/assets/cb6248c0-203b-48b5-b18a-8fbc6ca158ef" />